CRM Method Detail Entity

 Billing | Billing address | address only | false |

-The bundles array and negate flag work together to control which contact method bundles can use each method detail type:
+The bundles array and negate flag work together to control which contact method types can use each method detail type:

 Case 1: Empty Bundles Array (Global Types)

-When bundles is an empty array, the type applies to all contact method bundles regardless of the negate value.
+When bundles is an empty array, the detail type applies to all contact method types regardless of the negate value.

 id: home